 Flip the knuckle in the middle of the baking process, which means after 1 hour in my case.
-We are making this to make sure the pork knuckle bakes properly from all sides.
+We are making this to make sure that meat bakes properly from all sides.
 Otherwise it would just cook in the juices, which is not that big of a problem, but it will taste better when baked evenly.

 For the final 30 minutes, turn the pork knuckle skin side up again and increase the baking temperature to 250 Celsius or 475 F to make the skin nice and crisp.
 Once the skin becomes deep golden brown and lightly charred, we’re done.

-And that’s it, our fall-apart tender pork knuckle is ready!
+And that’s it, our fall-apart tender pork knuckle (pork hock) is ready!
 Thanks for reading and see you next time.

 Pork Knuckle Recipe Tips:

 - You can use the same recipe to prepare baked lamb shanks.
-Since these are smaller than pork knuckles, reduce the boiling and baking time accordingly.
+Since these are smaller than pork ones, reduce the boiling and baking time accordingly.

 - Don’t want to use beer?
 You can use red wine or more broth instead.

-- Brush the pork knuckle with a mix of honey and soy sauce at the very end of baking to enhance the flavor of the skin.
+- Brush the skin with a mix of honey and soy sauce at the very end of baking to enhance the flavor of the skin.
 Honey burns quickly so keep an eye on the knuckle in this case and give it 15 minutes of baking max.

 NOTE: Want to try some more pork recipes?
 These Pork tenderloin medallions are simple to prepare and taste great.
 Or how about a less traditional cut… Try my Pork collar roast recipe.
+How about a steak?
+Did you know that a Pork steak can taste great too?
 Looking for a soup recipe maybe?
 This Tomato cabbage soup with pork is awesome.